veganjay/ctf_writeups/Hackvent_2018/README.md

     ./configure
     make

-This can be automated in a short script:
+Decoding can be automated in a short script:

     $ cat day06.sh
     #!/bin/sh